Path labels offer a powerful way to organize networks and tunnels in flexiWAN. With it, users can define unique underlay networks capabilities:

-Each physical WAN interface can be assigned to an underlay network by assigning one or more path labels to it.
+Each physical WAN interface can be assigned to an underlay network by assigning one or more Path Labels to it.
 WAN Interfaces can have a single Path Label or multiple ones.
-It’s also possible not to assign any Path Label to an interface (more on that further in this document).
-While very simple, at the same time Path Labels offer many ways to organize devices’ interfaces and tunnels between them.
+It’s also possible not to assign any Path Label to an interface, however multiple more advanced features such as Path Seleciton rely on Path Labels as well.
+With Path Labels and Path Selection functionality, one can configure traffic routing across internet breakout interfaces or a specific tunnels.

-With the introduction of Path Labels, tunnels functionality has been greatly enhanced.
+With the introduction of Path Labels, tunnels functionality is greatly enhanced.
 When creating tunnels one can select specific or all Path Labels.
 For example, one can label interfaces per:

 Link type, e.g. “Coax”, “Fiber” or LTE